Student transport: Safety and student transport modes

-Officials of the National Transportation Safety Board (in the USA) say school buses are safer than cars, even if they are not fitted with seat belts.
+Officials of the National Transportation Safety Board (in the U.S.) say school buses are safer than cars, even if they are not fitted with seat belts.

 Student transport by country

 Argentina

 In Argentina, although most students either walk, are driven by parents, or take regular public transit to school, many of them use private buses carrying an identification and authorization of government in each city.
 They are usually white and orange and are mostly vans, a change from the times when bigger transit-style buses were used.
 Parents pay the van owner a monthly fee to carry their children back and forth from school.
 These vans are not affiliated to the school and usually transport children from different schools in the same route.

 Australia

 In Australia, students who live in outer suburban or rural areas often travel on public buses and trains or on special routes provided by private bus companies.
 The school services cross-subsidise the regular bus routes.
 In inner city areas, school students travel on government-owned route service buses.
 Students travel on either a public route bus, or a "school special" service.
 Some private schools have their own buses which are often provided by a school where a private company is unwilling or unable to provide the service.